piebro/deutsche-bahn-data/README.md

 python3 save_eva_name_list.py
 ```

+### Canceled trains and delay average

+How to handle canceled trains that when calculating the mean delay of trains?
+If a train or a stop is canceled there is no delay of the train.
+One way to handle those trains is to just filter them before calculating the average delay, but I think that would not be very honest, because a canceled train is for the user of the train normaly at least as bad as waiting for the next train.
+How long on is waiting for the next train dependes of the the type of train.
+That's why the the most common train types are mapped to an estimated `COMPENSATED_DELAY_FOR_CANCEL`.
+If somebody has a better approximation for these, feel free to open an issue.

 ## Contributing

 Contriutions are welcome.
 Open an Issue if you want to report a bug, have an idea or want to propose a change.